 I’ve been on a massive no bake protein bites kick lately.
-It began with a revamped version of my oatmeal peanut butter protein bites recipe and continued with s’mores and white chocolate no bake protein bites creations.
+It began with a revamped version of my oatmeal peanut butter protein bites recipe and continued with s’mores protein bites creations.
 They’re just so easy to make, delicious, and make the perfect grab-n-go snack or sweet tooth killer.
 Out of all the aforementioned protein bites, I believe this is my favorite.
 The toasted almonds and coconut give this a bit of crunchy sweet goodness that is really satisfying.

 No Bake Protein Bites Ingredients